LIS501/syllabi/outline1.md

 ## Lab exercises
 - Dan on Library resources (week of 08/23)
 - ITD on computing resources and Pandoc/Zotero/text editor preview (week of 08/30)
-- Pandoc encoding and transformation [CHO templates] (Dave) (week of 09/06)
-- Cultural heritage object description (SNL) (week of 09/13) (Dave away)
-- Research methods exercise (week of 09/20)
+- Research methods exercise (week of 09/06)
   - Students work in groups with a small number of research questions (1/group)
-  - Propose methods for investivating the quetion
+  - Propose methods for investivating the question
   - Oral presentation (group)
   - Methods we'd like to include:
      1. Quantitative social science